-Sequential file in ASCII text.
-Self-documented (lines of comments begin with "#").
 Contains calibration MSU parameters.
-One file for all the satellites (with 1 section for each).

 C1 and C2 constants, used in the function of Planck are the same for all the satellites.
-This file must be modified in the following cases :

 - Insertion of the parameters of a new satellite (furnished just before the satellite launch). - When the reference temperature is too far from the most computed temperatures.
 Messages are printed (see different examples in the comment section).